Have you committed an offence? What is the penalty?

 They can be:

-• restrictive measures – typically restrictions on visiting certain places where the offence is (has been) committed – a football stadium, a hospitality establishment.
-They can be imposed for a maximum of one year ,
+• Restrictive measures – typically restrictions on visiting certain places where the offence is (has been) committed – a football stadium, a hospitality facility.
+They can be imposed for a maximum of one year.

-• confiscation of property or replacement value – may be confused at first sight with forfeiture.
-However, there are important differences: forfeiture is imposed on an offender who is the sole owner of the item, whereas confiscation is used in other cases (e.g. the item is the proceeds/profit of a crime or the commission of an offence) or in cases where the item belongs to an offender who has, however, for some reason been exempted from punishment.
+• Seizure of property or replacement value – may be confused at first sight with forfeiture.
+However, there are important differences: forfeiture is imposed on an offender to whom the item exclusively belongs, while confiscation is used in other cases (e.g. the item is the proceeds/profits of a crime or the commission of an offence) or in cases where the item belongs to an offender who has, however, for some reason been exempted from punishment.

 Publication of the decision on the offence